Best Three Mount Rainier Day Hikes

 Traction: While going up the Muir Snowfield is relatively straightforward, coming down without faceplanting in the slippery snow is much more complicated.
 Therefore, bring along some extra traction for your boots in the form of microspikes or any other traction device that you can easily fasten to your shoes.

 Permits and Fees

 Mount Rainier requires an entrance fee of $30 per vehicle.
 However, if you plan on visiting National Parks often, the America the Beautiful National Park Pass will also cover your entrance and is a much more economical option in the long run if you use it often.

 When to Hike

 Late June through September provides ample opportunity to explore Camp Muir.
 Keep in mind that the entire trail, beginning at the Paradise parking lot, will likely be snow-bound in June and into July.
-As summer progresses, the snow will slowly recede to expose more and more dirt trail.
-Remember to keep a close eye on the area’s weather as well as trail conditions.
+As summer progresses, the snow will slowly recede to expose more and more of the dirt trail.
+Remember to keep a close eye on the area’s weather, as well as trail conditions.

 Hike Mount Rainier with A Guide

-While Wildland Trekking doesn’t currently offer independent day hikes to Camp Muir, we do explore the same trail and snowfield as part of our stunning Mount Rainier Basecamp Trips and Inn-Based Tours.
+Wildland Trekking offers independent day hikes to Camp Muir, and we also explore the same trail and snowfield as part of our stunning Mount Rainier camping-based tours and Inn-Based Tours.
 Let our professional and knowledgeable guides handle gear, snacks, logistics, and meals, so you can focus 100% on enjoying your adventure.
 Read more…

 2. Burroughs Mountain